Sony ULT WEAR Review: ANC Performance Over Edifier, Comfort Complaints & Who Should Buy

 What it suggests here Trending quickly right now, and momentum is building.

-What complaints do people have about Sony ULT Wear?
+What is the common complaint about Sony ULT Wear?

 Who is Sony ULT Wear best for?